Finite Expression Method for Solving High-Dimensional Partial Differential Equations: Introduction

-In this paper, we propose the finite expression method~(FEX), a methodology that aims to find a solution in the function space of mathematical expressions with finitely many operators.
-Compared with the NN and FEM methods, our FEX enjoys the following advantages (summarized in Fig.~\ref{fig:concept}): (1) The expression may reproduce the true solution and achieve a solution with high and even machine accuracy.
-(2) The expression requires a low cost on memory (a line of string) for solution storage and computation for solution evaluation.
-(3) The expression has good interpretability with an explicit and legible form.
-Besides, from the approximation perspective illustrated in Sec.~\ref{sec:theory}, FEX is capable of avoiding the curse of dimensionality in theory.
+In this paper, we propose the finite expression method (FEX), a methodology that aims to find a solution in the function space of mathematical expressions with finitely many operators.
+Compared with the NN and FEM methods, our FEX enjoys the following advantages (summarized in Figure \ref{fig:concept}): (1) The expression can reproduce the true solution and achieve high, even machine-level, accuracy.
+(2) The expression requires low memory (a line of string) for solution storage and low computational cost for evaluation on new points.
+(3) The expression has good interpretability in an explicit and readable form.
+Moreover, from an approximation theory perspective detailed in Section \ref{sec:theory}, the expression in FEX is capable of avoiding the curse of dimensionality in theory.